Automattic/jetpack/extensions/README.md

   --watch
 ```

-Alternatively, if you don’t need to touch PHP files, you can build blocks in the Jetpack folder without --output-path and use rsync to push files directly to your sandbox:
+Alternatively, if you don’t need to touch PHP files, you can build extensions in the Jetpack folder without --output-path and use rsync to push files directly to your sandbox:

 ```bash